Gtomika/spring-caching-poc/README.md

 Create a run configuration that launches `org.caching.poc.CachingApplication` Add all variables in `.env` to the run configuration, or use an env file reader plugins in IntelliJ.

+# Postman collection

+A [postman collection](spring_caching_poc.postman_collection.json) is included that can be used to invoke the API.